 The survey found keen interest in career and skills development among senior leaders, frontline managers, and non-managers.
 However, what was also patently clear was that there were very few focused conversations going on between these constituencies to jump start the career development journey.

-The survey found that while 68 percent of all respondents – leaders, frontline managers, and non-managers – believe that upskilling is important, 42 percent are concerned about not having skills that are relevant to the future of work.
-That’s largely because people are not getting access to skills and career development opportunities.
+The survey found that while 68 percent of all respondents – leaders, frontline managers, and non-managers – believe that upskilling is important, 42 percent are concerned about not having skills that are relevant to the future of work, in fact whilst this is a significant number of people globally this increased to more than three in five (64 percent) respondents expressing concern in Australia.
+This is largely because people are not getting access to the skills and career development opportunities.

 That last data point certainly suggests while all respondent groups support the concept of skills and career development, there is no overarching culture of learning and development at play, and no internal mechanisms to allow people to seek internal re-/skilling opportunities.

-How can organizations create that culture and build those mechanisms?
+How can organisations create that culture and build those mechanisms?
 Take these five steps to building a culture that supports internal talent development and mobility:

 1/ A culture of life-long learning and development starts with senior leaders.
 It is impossible to satisfy the cravings of your employees for career and skills development unless senior leaders are enunciating their support and backing up those words with resources.
 And they must communicate clearly and directly with their direct reports and frontline managers to let them know that career and skills development are essential for long-term success.